 - Person A: Cut the polenta into slices, about ½ inch thick.
 Drain and rinse the can of beans.

 - Person B: Wash the cherry tomatoes, and cut them in half.
 Mince 2 garlic cloves.
-Remove the leaves from the rosemary, and finely chop enough for 1½ teaspoons.
+Remove the leaves from the rosemary, and finely chop 1½ teaspoons.

 - Person A: Over medium high heat, heat a grill pan or nonstick skillet.
-Spray the pan with cooking spray (or brush with olive oil); do the same with both sides of the polenta slices.
+Brush the pan with olive oil (or spray with cooking spray); do the same with both sides of the polenta slices.
 Place slices in the pan and cook 2 minutes on each side or until golden brown.
 Remove the slices from the pan and cover them to keep warm.